CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 #### Example of a spatial function

-This is about the simplest function example possible. returns a filtered subset of a table ([ne_50m_admin_0_countries](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_countries.zip) which is in [EPSG:4326](https://epsg.io/4326)).
+This is about the simplest function example possible.
+It returns a filtered subset of a table ([ne_50m_admin_0_countries](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_countries.zip) which is in [EPSG:4326](https://epsg.io/4326)).
-The filter in this case is the first letter of the name.
+The filter in this case is the first letters of the country name.

-Note that the `name_prefix` parameter includes a **default value**: this is useful for clients (like the preview interface for this server) that read arbitrary function definitions and need a default value to fill into interface fields.
+Note that the `name_prefix` parameter includes a **default value**: this is useful for clients (like the preview interface for this service) that read arbitrary function definitions and need a default value to fill into interface fields.

 ```sql
 CREATE OR REPLACE FUNCTION postgisftw.countries_name(